marcenacp/marcenacp.github.io/content/indexing-in-database.md

 # Table scan

-The most obvious technique to retrieve a record is to simply scan the whole table going through all records until we reach Bobby:
+The most obvious technique to retrieve a record is to scan the whole table going through all rows until we reach Bobby:

 ```python
 @time_tracker()